wrube/Project_4_Group_2/README.md

 correlation analysis, chi-squared statistics, and visualization techniques, we scrutinized the data to identify key features and trends that could serve as indicators of fraudulent activities.
 To visually represent our findings and facilitate comprehension, we employed a range of visualization techniques, including bar graphs, histograms, and heatmaps.

-More detailed information about this step is available in the `Data Exploration Page`.
+More detailed information about this step is available in the `Data Exploration Page`- Streamlit.

 ### Further Machine Learning and Model Prediction 🧠
 With the prepared dataset, we then embarked on the development of machine learning models for fraud detection.